LinhNguyen411/Decompressor-for-Playcanvas-compressed-ply/README.md

 ## Acknowledgements

 Inspired by:
-- Thank to [Playcanvas](https://github.com/playcanvas) for the compress `ply` to `.compressed.ply` tool from: https://github.com/playcanvas/splat-transform
+- Thank to [Playcanvas](https://github.com/playcanvas) for the compress `ply` to `.compressed.ply` tool: https://github.com/playcanvas/splat-transform
 - Thank to [Vincent Lecrubier](https://github.com/vincent-lecrubier-skydio) for the convert `.ply` to `.splat` tool: https://github.com/vincent-lecrubier-skydio/react-three-fiber-gaussian-splat/blob/main/convert_ply_to_splat.py